-In the 2014 to 2018 time period, technical program activities will complete work to update repository designs and safety assessments, complete CNSC pre-project review in both crystalline and sedimentary rock, and begin a proof test program to qualify a Canadian-engineered barrier system in advance of submission of site preparation and construction licences.
+In the 2014 to 2018 time period, technical program activities will complete work to update repository designs and safety assessments, complete CNSC pre-project review in both crystalline and sedimentary rock, and begin a proof test plan to qualify a Canadian-engineered barrier system in advance of submission of site preparation and construction licences.
 Further studies, analyses and joint activities will continue with international partners to improve understanding of key processes and confidence in the safety case for a deep geological repository.

-- Complete CNSC pre-project reviews of postclosure safety assessments of a used fuel deep geological repository in crystalline and sedimentary rock; - Complete optimization study of repository container geometry and used fuel capacity; - Assess copper coating technology for repository containers; - Complete preliminary design, fabrication and testing of prototype repository containers; - Complete the update to the conceptual design and cost estimate for Adaptive Phased Management; - Description of corrosion models; Omplete an integrated review of the microbiological process that could occur within the repository environment in support of corrosion models; - Continue work to explore technical safety considerations through preparation of generic used fuel transportation risk assessments, including assessment of used fuel transportation modes; - Maintain and improve safety assessment models, including groundwater flow, containment release and transport, and coupled thermal-hydraulic-mechanical processes; - >> Further enhance scientific understanding of processes that may influence repository safety; - Continue the NWMO's involvement in joint research activities and international programs at the Äspö Hard Rock Laboratory in crystalline rock in Sweden and at the Mont Terri Laboratory in sedimentary rock in Switzerland; and - >> Establish a prototype test facility for engineered barrier evaluations.
+- Description of the control of the - "> Complete optimization study of repository container geometry and used nuclear fuel capacity; - Assess copper coating technology for repository containers; - Complete preliminary design, fabrication and testing of prototype repository containers; - Complete the update to the conceptual design and cost estimate for Adaptive Phased Management; - Complete an integrated review of the microbiological process that could occur within the repository environment in support of corrosion models; - Continue work to explore technical safety considerations through preparation of generic used nuclear fuel transportation risk assessments, including assessment of used nuclear fuel transportation modes; - Maintain and improve safety assessment models, including groundwater flow, containment release and transport, and coupled thermal-hydraulic-mechanical processes; - >>> Further enhance scientific understanding of processes that may influence repository safety; - Continue the NWMO's involvement in joint research activities and international programs at the Aspö Hard Rock Laboratory in crystalline rock in Sweden and at the Mont Terri Laboratory in sedimentary rock in Switzerland; and - >> Establish a prototype test facility for engineered barrier evaluations.

-- Complete assessment of copper coating and welding technologies for repository containers; - >> Establish an engineered barrier test and demonstration facility; - " Review alternative repository container emplacement technologies; - " Investigate the manufacturing process for producing buffer materials; - >> Further investigate the potential for rail transportation of used fuel; and - Complete annual review of the NWMO's Adaptive Phased Management Technical Program by the Independent Technical Review Group (ITRG).
+- Complete assessment of copper coating and welding technologies for repository containers; - >> Develop an engineered barrier test and demonstration facility; - " Review alternative repository container emplacement technologies; - Investigate the manufacturing process for producing buffer materials; - >> Further investigate the potential for rail transportation of used nuclear fuel; and - Complete annual review of the NWMO's Adaptive Phased Management Technical Program by the ITRG.